prestonlau/prestonlau.github.io/_libraries/storage.md

 ---
 title: Storage SDK
-description: The OMH Storage Client Library would allow users to support file management and app backup services in a seamless way, regardless of the presence of GMS services or not.
+description: The OMH Storage Client Library would allow users to support file management and app backup services in a seamless way, regardless of the types of devices or the OS platforms.
 The file management feature supports file upload, retrieval, update, and deletion of files and folders.
-The OMH API enables Apps running on GMS and non-GMS devices to backup data with storage and backup providers like Google Drive.
+The OMH SDK enables Apps running on all types of devices to backup data with storage and backup providers like Google Drive.
 date: 2019-05-18T12:33:46+10:00
 weight: 30
 github_url: https://www.github.com/openmobilehub/omh-storage